SC asks assembly speaker not to proceed with disqualification plea of Sena MLAs of Uddhav faction | Law-Order

 - India

-The Supreme Court on Monday asked the newly-elected Maharashtra Assembly speaker not to proceed with the plea seeking disqualification of MLAs of the Shiv Sena faction led by former chief minister Uddhav Thackeray.
+The Supreme Court on Monday asked newly-elected Maharashtra Assembly Speaker Rahul Narwekar not to proceed with the plea seeking disqualification of MLAs of the Shiv Sena faction led by former chief minister Uddhav Thackeray.

-A bench comprising Chief Justice N V Ramana and Justices Krishna Murari and Hima Kohli took note of the submissions of senior advocates led by Kapil Sibal that the several pleas of the Uddahav faction were to be listed on Monday.
-"The court had said that the petitions would be listed on July 11.
+A bench comprising Chief Justice N V Ramana and Justices Krishna Murari and Hima Kohli took note of the submissions of senior advocates led by Kapil Sibal that several pleas of the Uddhav faction, which were to be listed on Monday, have not been listed for hearing.
+"The court had said the petitions would be listed on July 11.
 I urge that there should be no disqualification till the matter is decided here," Sibal said, adding that earlier the top court had protected the rebel MLAs when they had approached it.

+"Our disqualification petition is listed tomorrow before the speaker...
+Either way, there should not be any disqualification till the matter is decided.
+These matters have to be decided here," the senior lawyer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)